-Has Edison ever invented anything to which his name has been attached, is now said to be the production of H. C. Nicholson, of Kentucky, and legal proceedings have been instituted to set Edison's patent aside.

-This year's wheat crop is said to the machine manufacture of horse how many of them I cannot ascer.
-See also my letter of the 7th inst., be the largest and finest ever seen shoes, the sand blast for carving, tain, some say six and others say as published in the NEWS. in America.
+Has Edison ever invented anythought to be the most valuable thing to which his name has been attached, is now said to be the production of H. C. Nicholson, of Kentucky, and legal proceedings have been instituted to set Edison's pachine, the India rubber industry, desired to perform.
+Several of them, done by the two remaining trustees.
+This year's wheat crop is said to the machine manufacture of horse how many of them I cannot ascer- See also my letter of the 7th inst., in America.
 Ohio will harvest the the guage lathe, the grain elevator, high as 30, procured receipts.
-The Third-If three trustees are electlargest crop ever known, and good artificial ice-making on a large receipts required them to go to a ed and only two qualify, can these reports come from all parts of the scale, the electric magnet and its grave yard in the middle of some two appoint an assessor and collec-
+The Third-If three trustees are elect-

 Belgium has made great progress since the establishment of the kingdom in 1830.
-The population has increased from about 3,500,000 to 5,-500,000, the rate of increase being of one Mrs. Poe, who had been exactly one per cent per annum.
-The land in Belgium, as in France, is well divided among the people, there being about 1,140,000 freehold proprietors who possess 2,419,799 hectares The land is constantly being divided, and, as a consequence, where there is no entail or other hindrance to ownership, the number of landed proprietors is evidently on the increase.
+The population has increased from about 3,500,000 to 5,-500,000, the rate of increase being exactly one per cent per annum.
+The land in Belgium, as in France, is well divided among the people, there being about 1,140,000 freeproprietors who possess hold 2,419,799 hectares land, out of a total of 2,945,516.
+The land is constantly being divided, and, as a consequence, where there is no entail or other hindrance to ownership, the number of landed proprietors is evidently on the increase.
 In 1876 there were 21 land owners to every 100 inhabitants.
 This is a healthful state of things, and is one of the secrets of the proshas the following notice, to which bones of snakes, rabbits, squirrels the attention of persons in this Ter- human fingers, etc., also scorpion ritory seeking for information from heads.
 The prisoners were then the Liverpool Office is respectfully brought into this place and lodged in directed: "A great many letters are the county jail.
-Another of these received at this Office, from various negroes was followed into the northparts of Utah, from rivate individern part of the State and killed. uals.
-Most of these communica | These men then went to Columbus, tion of a reply from us by mail.
-In salesman of the receipts last Friday most cases the writers forget to en- night.
-Saturday night, at I o'clock, close sufficient currency to cover the Sheriff Lacy was awakened by a quence of this omission we have ne- told him to come out.
-He declined The peaceable inhabitants of New cessarily been put to considerable They then demanded the jail key we would be pleased to have it une obtaining it.
-After placing a guard derstood that letters of inquiry from around both the jail and Mr. Lacy's private persons should enclose a suf- house, they went and broke open a
+Another of these received at this Office, from various negroes was followed into the northparts of Utah, from private individern part of the State and killed. uals.
+Most of these communica- These men then went to Columbus, tions are written with the expecta- Mississippi, and put to death the tion of a reply from us by mail.
+In salesman of the receipts last Friday close sufficient currency to cover the Sheriff Lacy was awakened by a expense for pestage.
+In conse mob of between 20 and 30 men, who quence of this omission we have ne- told him to come out.
+He declined cessarily been put to considerable They then demanded the jail key expense.
+We cheerfully supply le- but he refused it and gave his reagitimate information to those mak- sons for so doing.
+They then deing application for it, but, in future, manded a lamp and succeeded in we would be pleased to have it un- obtaining it.
+After placing a guard derstood that letters of inquiry from around both the jail and Mr. Lacy's private persons should enclose a suf- house, they went and broke open a ficient amount to defray the postage of a reply."
+Las de de de bain